kube-academy/onboarding/CONTRIBUTING.md

 There are two different KubeAcademy backgrounds available.
 One is a dark background, the other is a light background.
 To get a background to use in your video, go [here]

-### KubeAcademy Content Formats

-Most of the content created for KubeAcademy is in a video format.
-This includes content for courses, demos, and lectures.
-The following is a description of content type.

-- **Course**.
-A series of lessons that cover a specific topic of study.
-At KubeAcademy, all courses are created in a video format.
-Course content must include:
-  - An introduction about the course, demo, or lecture.
-  - One or more lessons.
-  - A lab (optional).
-- **Lesson**.
-A lecture, demo, or combination of both that are part of a course.
-A lesson created for KubeAcademy must be 10 minutes, or less.
-A lesson created for KubeAcademy Pro does not have a time limit.
-There are a couple of types of lessons: These include:
-   - Video lectures.
-   - Video demos.
-   - A combination of a video lecture and a video demo.
-- **Lab**.
-A hands-on environment where learners can practice how to use Kubernetes.
-The labs are powered by [Educates](https://github.com/eduk8s).
-Educates is a Kubernetes Operator that controls the KubeAcademy training environment.
-- **Article**.
-(Coming soon in a future content release.)
-A piece of written work that corresponds to a specific course.

-    Note: The FAQ "course" represents mini-lessons that do not depend upon other material.
-It supports both an easy entry point for learners and a way for contributors to get started with the video production format of creating courses

 ## Scriptwriting Guidelines

 Write your script in a pleasant, conversational tone that encourages your audience to want to keep learning Kubernetes.
 Use active-voice verbs whenever possible, and stay away from passive-voice verbs as much as possible.
 Use a plain language that your audience can understand.
 When introducing a term for the first time, make sure to provide a brief definition or explanation.
 For specialized terminology and brand names, always introduce the full term on the first reference along with its corresponding acronym, if you plan to continue referencing it.

 When writing your script, refer to the [VMware Marketing Editorial Style Guide](https://www.vmware.com/content/dam/brand/photography-only/guidelines/writing-and-naming/editorial-style-guide/marketing-editorial-style-guide.pdf) for specific instructions on branding, voice and tone, and inclusive terminology.

-### Start with a Video Brief

-One way to start writing a video script is to first a video outline.
-A video outline helps you organize your course objectives.
-It also causes you to think more about the needs of your audience as you plan content for your course.
-Understanding the needs of your audience is key to writing a video script that is compelling, relevant and succinct.

 ### Use a Conversational Voice and Tone in Your Script Writing